Rock Grayling (Hipparchia alcyone)

 next page back to list

-These are a selection of undersides showing the variation in the shape of the discal line and hence the difficulty in making an educated ID guess.
-Many of the ID rationales are based on the size of the butterfly when seen at the time.
+These are a selection of undersides showing the variation in the shape of the discal line and hence the difficulty in making an educated identification guess.
+Many of the identification rationales are based on the size of the butterfly when seen at the time.

 ref sex